RohanAlexander/telling_stories_with_data/_book/20-gather.md

 When we consider our population, it will typically have some grouping.
 This may be as straight-forward as a country having states, provinces, counties, or statistical districts; a university having faculties and departments; and humans having age-groups.
 A stratified structure is one in which we can divide the population into mutually exclusive and collectively exhaustive sub-populations, or strata.

 We use stratification to help with the efficiency of sampling or with the balance of the survey.
 For instance, the population of the US is around 335 million, with 40 million being in California, while Wyoming as around half a million.
 So even a survey of 10,000 responses would only expect to have 15 responses from Wyoming, which could make inference about Wyoming difficult.
 We could use stratification to ensure there are 200 responses from each of the 50 US states.
+We would use random sampling within each state to select the person about whom data will be gathered.

-In our case, we will stratify our illustration, we will consider that our strata are the 10s, that is, 1 to 10 is one strata, 11 to 20 is another, and so on.
+In our case, we will stratify our illustration, we will consider that our strata are the 10s, that is, 1 to 10 is one stratum, 11 to 20 is another, and so on.
 We will use simple random sampling within these strata to select two units.

 ```r